aprilJade/rs-calculator/README.md

 This is minimal calculator implemented with rust programming language.
 ![img](/resource/rs-calculator.png)
 ## How to build
-0. This source need to cargo and gtk4 library.
+- This source need to cargo and gtk4 library.
 If they aren't installed, you should install on your environment.
-1. Clone, build, run this repository
+- Clone, build, run this repository
 ```bash
 git clone https://github.com/aprilJade/rs-calculator.git
 cd rs-calculator
 cargo run
 ```
+- If you just build this, command `cargo build` insteadof `cargo run`.

 ## How to calculate
 1. Get infix expression from user.
 2. Convert infix expression to postfix expression.